How to identify and help students with eating disorders.

 Having dealt with some troubled children and teenagers during the course of her short career, she’s adamant that the quality of mental health among her students has been significantly more troubling than she had anticipated.

 “Mental health issues are becoming more prevalent within schools and universities than ever before.”

 This is in line with statistics released by The World Health Organisation.
-20% of the world’s children and adolescents have mental health issues.
-According to WHO, about half of all mental disorders begin before the age of 14.
+Twenty percent of the world’s children and adolescents suffer from mental health issues.
+According to WHO, about half of all mental disorders begin before the age of fourteen.
 That’s a hell of a lot of young people who are left suffering from a very young age.

 I’m doubtful that there are many people out there who have never heard of the term ‘eating disorder‘.
 However, in case you haven’t, or simply want to find out more, then please visit the NHS’s brief overview.

 Be sure to check out Complete Literature to find this article in full.
 This was used with my permission on and reputable blog, dealing mostly with teaching and child development.

 When choosing how to research this particular post, I got in contact with Sarah Stevens, an eating disorder counsellor to help explain how education providers may be able to identify an issue in one of their students.